The Composers’ Fund Guidance and FAQs

 - The long term prospects of the composer will be considered along with the determination and passion the composer can demonstrate for this next step in their career.

-The Composers’ Fund is aimed at established composers who can already demonstrate their impact in classical music in either the UK or overseas.
+The Composers’ Fund is aimed at established composers who can already demonstrate their impact in their field in either the UK or overseas.
 If you are a composer who is not at this level we would recommend you apply to our Open funding schemes or our Composer Bursary scheme.

 NOTE: The Composers’ Fund is not for early stage composers; consistency of critical acclaim and a demonstrable performance track record will be considered in the assessment of each proposal.